gmusicproxy/gmusicproxy/README.md

      - `exact`: a `yes` implies an exact match between the query parameters `artist` and `title` and the real data of the artist/album/song [default: `no`]
 - `/get_all_playlists`: reports the playlists registered in the account as M3U playlist (with URLs to other M3U playlist) or as plain-text list (with one playlist per line).
   The allowed parameters are the same as `/get_all_stations`.
-- `/get_new_station_by_search`: reports as M3U playlist the content of a new (transient or permanent) station created on the result of a search for artist/album/song [requires A.A.].
+- `/get_new_station_by_search`: reports as M3U playlist the content of a new (transient or permanent) station created on the result of a search for artist/album/song (a.k.a.
+"Instant Mix") [requires A.A.].
   Allowed parameters:
      - `type`: search for `artist`, `album` or `song` [required]
      - `title`: a string to search in the title of the album or of the song